 no. of references: 38

+Abstract

 Introduction Stressful situations can improve or impair flexibility of reward learning.
 Reversal learning requires flexible adaptation to sudden changes in reward contingencies.
-Acute stress effects on reversal learning are highly relevant for psychiatric disorders but have rarely been investigated.
-Here, we employed functional MRI informed by computational modeling in a within-subject design with healthy participants to investigate the effect of acute social on flexible behavioral adaptation
+Although acute stress effects on reversal learning are highly relevant in the context of psychiatric disorders,it has rarely been investigated.
+Here, we employed functional MRI informed by computational modeling parameters in a within-subject design with healthy human volunteers to investigate the effect of acute psychosocial stress on flexible behavioral adaptation.

-Methods Healthy participants (n=28) underwent MRI during a reversal learning task, once after the Trier Social Stress Test (ST) and after a control condition (CT) in separate sessions.
-During the task participants chose between two stimuli with anti-correlated reward contingencies in order to obtain rewards in three phases with different levels of volatility.
+Methods Participants (n=28) underwent fMRI during a reversal learning task, once after the Trier Social Stress Test (TSST) (ST), a validated psychosocial stress induction method, and once after a control condition (CT) in two separate sessions.
+During the task, participants chose between two stimuli with anti-correlated and probabilistic reward contingencies in order to obtain rewards in three phases with different levels of volatility on reward contingencies.
 Effects of stress on choice behavior were investigated using generalized linear mixed-effects models and a set of computational models describing different learning processes that might have generated the data (hybrid Pearce-Hall and Rescorla-Wagner).
-Models were fitted using a hierarchical Bayesian approach (Piray, 2019) with reward prediction errors (RPE) as a parametric first-level regressor for fMRI.
+Computational models were fitted using a hierarchical Bayesian approach (Piray, 2019), and model-derived reward prediction errors (RPE) were used as regressors for fMRI analyses.

-Results Cortisol responses demonstrated that stress induction was successful.
+Results Cortisol responses and measures of subjective stress demonstrated that the TSST induced a state of acute stress.
 Stress significantly albeit subtly increased correct responses.
 Model comparison revealed that a Rescorla-Wagner model with individual scaling of the inverse decision temperature best explained the observed behavior under stress.
-On the neural level, RPE signals were coded in striatum and vmPFC, but we did not observe whole-brain correctable effects of stress on RPE representation.
+On the neural level, RPEs signals were coded in striatum and vmPFC.
+No whole-brain correctable effects of stress on RPE representations were found.

 Discussion Our study shows that acute social stress has an impact on reversal learning with high interindividual variability.